 Aside from the exterior, make sure to take a good look at the interior of the vehicle as well.
 Be on the lookout for any cracks in the plastics or tears in the fabric.
 Similar to any repairs done to the outside, look for the proper documentation for repairs done to the inside as well.
 When in doubt it’s always good to get a second opinion from a friend or professional to go over the vehicle with you.

-check for vehicle leaks
+Check for any leaks

 When taking a look at a secondhand vehicle, make sure to check on the underside of the car.
 Park the vehicle in a clear dry spot and have it run for a few minutes.
 If there are any leaks, these should make their presence known within that time frame.
 Inspect the area where the vehicle was sitting and take note of any fluids that may have come out that aren’t condensation from the air conditioning system.
 Black fluid might be an indicator of the motor leaking oil, green fluid may indicate a coolant leak, and pink fluid may indicate that something is leaking from the transmission or from the power steering system.
 If you notice any leaks but they aren’t bad, you can use this as a bargaining tool later on if you still want to buy the vehicle.
 That said, these leaks could lead to big repair bills later on, so make sure that your budget is ready to handle any of these repairs.

-check the vehicle's history and paperwork
+Go over the vehicle’s history

 It’s a good idea to check on the vehicle’s service history and ownership history before buying it.
 For the deed of sale, make sure that it's are notarized and the accompanying photocopied IDs of the previous owner are included.
 Also, check if there are other documents needed for the vehicle such as an authorization letter for its temporary plate.
 This applies to vehicles that are either ex-taxis or are part of a transport fleet.
 Either way, it’s important to have these documents to check if they are updated as they may hinder you from transferring ownership or from renewing the registration of the vehicle later on.